ROVI-org/auto-soh/docs/toolkit.rst

 Access more state estimates by supplying a path at which to write an HDF5 file as the ``hdf5_output`` argument to ``run_online_estimate``.
-The interface will save the mean of the estimate for the state at each timestep, and a full resolution of the estimated state for the first timestep of each cycle.
+The interface will save the mean of the estimate for the state and outputs at each timestep, and the full probability distribution of the estimated state and outputs for the first timestep of each cycle.
 Provide an :class:`~moirae.interface.hdf5.HDF5Writer` (described below) to ``hdf5_output`` to control which information is written to HDF5.

+.. note:: We may change to storing the average over a cycle instead of only the first time step.

 Writing Estimates to HDF5 Files
 -------------------------------